 If you choose to slow cook to begin with it will take longer, but it is a hands off process.
 Now as far as oxtail seasonings go you can leave somewhat simple or really load it on.
 I will tell you that if you have never made these before they do need some help.
 It has a strong gamey sort of flavor if you don’t use quite a bit of something to tone that down.

-• Minced garlic
+• Minced garlic is a must

-• Beef broth
+• Beef broth is better than water

-• Red cooking wine or broth
+• Red cooking wine we love, or broth

 • White rice uncooked, long grain